jkgriffiths93/auto-api-tester/README.md

 ## Overview

 The APITester object takes users inputs about what types of tests should be run, runs the tests, then stores the results in a number of formats as different attributes.
+The intent is to allow a user to do initial testing when established an API and then have an easy means of retesting the API when updates to the underlying data models or APIs themselves are made.

 Each API request has an *api_input*  (object with a url, header, and body), an expected outcome (success of failure), and then a place to store the specific response for further review.

 Each test consists of up to three different API requests-- a predo, test, and undo as described below:
 - Predo: **Optional** API request made before test is done that enables a test to be done without causing any unnecessary changes to the database; this can be either to grab an original value for patch test, create a new document for a delete test (so that current documents are not deleted), etc.